Exploits & Vulnerabilities

 Secure redundant systems and well-maintained backups that can be spun up quickly provide a rapid means of bouncing back when an attack succeeds.
-These are most important for business-critical systems, which should be identified clearly and prioritised in any business continuity plan.
+These are most important for business-critical systems, which should be identified clearly and prioritized in any business continuity plan.

-As with securing the enterprise, XDR is essential to a strong defence and should be incorporated into the incident response plan.
+As with securing the enterprise, XDR is essential to a strong defense and should be incorporated into the incident response plan.
 XDR reaches beyond endpoints to all the potential locations an attack might target, including cloud infrastructure, network traffic, operational technologies (OT), internet of things (IoT) and industrial internet of things (IIoT) deployments, and more.

-While having a plan is important in and of itself, an organisation needs to be confident the plan will work when called for.
+While having a plan is important in and of itself, an organization needs to be confident the plan will work when called for.
 That requires everyone (including 3rd parties) with a role in executing it to be clear on what they are expected to do, and for the plan to be tested at least once a year and kept up to date as threats and business needs evolve.
 Enterprises should also make an effort to understand their cloud providers’ and software vendors’ incident response plans—what’s in place and how those measures complement their own.